bioinfo-pf-curie/smartseq3/README.md

   Inputs:
     --starIndex [dir]             Index for STAR aligner
-    --design [file]               Path to design file for extended analysis
     --singleEnd [bool]            Specifies that the input is single-end reads

   Skip options: All are false by default